Alexander Hernandez: Ultimate Fighting Championship

 Hernández faced Renato Moicano on February 12, 2022, at UFC 271.
 He lost the bout via rear-naked choke in the second round.

 Hernandez faced Billy Quarantillo on December 10, 2022, at UFC 282.
 He lost the fight via technical knockout in round two.

 Hernandez faced Jim Miller, replacing Gabriel Benítez on February 18, 2023, at UFC Fight Night 219.
 He won the fight via unanimous decision.

 Hernandez faced Bill Algeo on October 7, 2023, at UFC Fight Night 229.
 He lost the fight via unanimous decision.

 Hernandez faced Damon Jackson on April 6, 2024, at UFC Fight Night 240.
 At the weigh-ins, Hernandez weighed in at 147.5 pounds, one and a half pounds over the featherweight non-title fight limit.
 His bout proceeded at catchweight and he was fined 20% of his purse, which went to his opponent Jackson.
 Hernandez lost the bout by split decision.

 On short notice and replacing Nate Landwehr, Hernandez faced former LFA Lightweight Champion Austin Hubbard on October 5, 2024 at UFC 307.
 He won the fight by split decision.

 Hernandez faced Kurt Holobaugh on March 15, 2025, at UFC Fight Night 254.
 He won the fight by unanimous decision.

 Hernandez faced Chase Hooper on August 16, 2025, at UFC 319.
 He won the fight via technical knockout in round one.

 Hernandez faced Carlos Diego Ferreira on September 13, 2025, at UFC Fight Night 259.
 He won the fight by technical knockout in the second round.

+Hernandez was scheduled to face Michael Johnson on January 24, 2026 at UFC 324.
+However, the fight was cancelled on the day of the event, with the promotion giving no official reason.
+The cancellation followed notable betting‑line movement on the matchup, and it was reported that some observers speculated Hernandez may have been dealing with an injury, although this was not confirmed by the UFC.
+UFC CEO and president Dana White later confirmed that the fight had been pulled from the card due to betting concerns.

+Hernandez faced Rafa García on April 25, 2026, at UFC Fight Night 274.
+He lost the fight via unanimous decision.

+Hernandez is scheduled to face Rafael dos Anjos on October 3, 2026 at UFC 332.